medaaTech/.github/profile/README.md

 <!--<a href = "" title = "team logo"></a>-->
 # MedaaTech

-The repo used by the MedaaTech team and the management of the team and our projects MedaaTech is a robotics team that participates in competitions and does cool projects :)
+The repo used by the MedaaTech team for the management of the team and our projects MedaaTech is a robotics team that participates in competitions and does cool projects :)

 ## Contact